streptomyces/advancedR/README.md

   tasks but keep in mind that, if you got the right results, your way of doing them may also be correct.

+## Limitations

+* I use R on a daily basis but not RStudio.
+* The focus of this course is on R syntax and techniques rather than statistics.
+* The aim is to clarify the workings of R so that you can build your own data solutions and workflows.
+* This is my understanding and my view of R. It is not complete but I do believe that it is not wrong.
+* As you progress, your view will not be identical to mine.
+Do try to keep it consistent though.

 <!-- >>> -->